brimdata/zed/docs/commands/zq.md

 ### 2.2 Auto-detection

-When using _auto detection_, each input's format is independently determined so it is possible to easily blend different input formats into a unified output format.
+When using _auto-detection_, each input's format is independently determined so it is possible to easily blend different input formats into a unified output format.